tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 # Model

 The memory model describes the allowed orderings of SharedArrayBuffer events and host-provided events (e.g., those arising from `postMessage`).
-We represent events as ReadSharedMemory(_order_, _block_, _byteIndex_, _elementSize_) and WriteSharedMemory(_order_, _block_, _byteIndex_, _elementSize_, _bytes_) metafunctions that occur during evaluation.
+We represent events as ReadSharedMemory(_order_, _block_, _byteIndex_, _elementSize_) and WriteSharedMemory(_order_, _block_, _byteIndex_, _elementSize_, _bytes_) metafunctions that occur during evaluation.  [[[ Describe the allowable values for _order_ here ]]]

-Let the range of an event be the byte locations from _byteIndex_ to _byteIndex_ + _elementSize_, inclusive. [[[ Inclusive can't be right here since it means that tow accesses that are nonoverlapping in fact are overlapping in the model. ]]] We say these ranges are overlapping, equal, subsumed, or disjoint, which mean the usual things.
+Let the range of an event be the byte locations from _byteIndex_ to _byteIndex_ + _elementSize_, inclusive. [[[ Inclusive can't be right here since it means that two accesses that are nonoverlapping in the execution are overlapping in the model. ]]] We say these ranges are overlapping, equal, subsumed, or disjoint, which mean the usual things.
 Ranges are not considered overlapping, equal, or subsumed when two events do not have the same _block_.

 These events are ordered by two relations: happens-before and reads-from, defined mutually recursively as follows.